You are currently viewing Awesome Sci-Fi/Fantasy Book to TV Series Adaptations for You to Watch

 I wouldn’t want to give any spoilers, just imagine subjugation and despair being served regularly to our heroine (yes, she definitely is!).
 One thing is for sure, and if you’ve seen this brilliant TV adaptation, you will be aching to read or re-read the book version, while waiting for the next season to air.

-Watch: Streaming from Hulu or Amazon Prime
+Watch: Amazon Prime or Hulu

 LOTR| Image via Amazon